-The global workforce is shifting toward contingent labour more rapidly than ever before.
-What is causing this shift and what does it mean for organisations?
+The global workforce is shifting toward contingent labor more rapidly than ever before.
+What is causing this shift and what does it mean for organizations?

 The rise of the contingent workforce